 Luckily, product management is still one of the most rewarding and satisfying positions for future product leaders.

 In case you're looking to take on the role of product manager, keep reading.
 In this article, I've broken down what product management is, the responsibilities that come with it, the technical skills required for the job, some product management job roles, and how to be the ideal product manager in 2021.
+If you're interested in learning more, watch the video below.
+Otherwise, skip ahead.

 Let's get started